aswatisrl/vidi-mqtt-driver/README.md

 Once the password is reset, do not forget to open again the file`compose.yaml`, revert the configuration to `RESET_ADMIN_PASSWORD=false` and restart the container with the same command.
 Otherwise the *admin* password will be reset to the default at each restart

-### Adding devices
+### Enrolling devices
 Once launched, the CoAP server is listening on port 5683 but it will not accept any connection as no security context is present.
-You need to add the devices by providing for each unit:
+You need to enroll the devices by providing for each unit:
 - Serial (example A0000001)
 - 128-bit Root Key (example b25f88887b44dbdc4b8952b22636cb65)

 You should have received this set of information when purchasing the device.
 If not, please contact your sales representative.

-It's also possible to specify a textual note for each device, for easy asset management
+It's also possible to specify a textual note for each device, for easy asset management.

 Access the *Devices* page on the frontend.
-You can add one device manually (*Add new device* button) or import multiple devices by providing a CSV file (*Add devices from file* button)
+You can add one device manually (*Add new device* button) or import multiple devices by providing a CSV file (*Add devices from file* button).

+Alternatively, you can enroll devices using Rest APIs.
+See the *API Docs* page on the frontend for instructions.

 ## Backup